 I’ve lost count of the number of times other pastors have complained to me about situations just like the second scenario.
 However, the critical email provided you with a great deal of material that you can use to become a better pastor.
-In fact, I’ve received emails nearly exactly like the one in scenario two.
 As I’ve grown as a pastor, I’ve decided that these criticisms were actually opportunities to learn.

 What can I learn from the criticism in scenario two?

 I. I need to spend more time getting to know the people in my church and the surrounding community because clearly I’m disconnected from how some of them listen and learn.

 II.
 I need to think like a missionary who is serving as a pastor.
 Much of what a pastor does from the pulpit is translate theological truth, which was written between 2,000 to 6,000 years ago, to a modern audience.
 Although your sermon may make sense to you, it may be completely foreign to the congregation.

 III.
 I need to gain more knowledge on how people learn.
 For example, what is the average attention span of the various age groups in the church?
 What methods am I using to teach?
 Are those methods the most effective way to communicate to my audience (church)?
 A pastor needs to learn a lot about how people learn!